Documentation: A Crucial Aspect of Disclosure

 Reading time: 2 minutes

-Documentation is essential in chiropractic care for many reasons.
-It memorializes patient care, facilitates communication among caregivers, forms the basis for coding and billing, provides useful data for quality improvement, and may provide critical information in the defense of a malpractice lawsuit.
-Documentation also serves a crucial role in the disclosure of unanticipated outcomes or adverse events, such as errors, mismanagement, system errors, or other unforeseen situations that may lead to patient harm.
+Documentation is paramount in chiropractic care because it memorializes patient care, facilitates communication among caregivers, forms the basis for coding and billing, provides data pertinent to quality improvement, and may provide information that is critical to the defense of a legal action.
+Documentation also serves a crucial role in disclosing unanticipated outcomes, such as medical errors, medical mismanagement, system errors, or other unforeseen situations that lead to patient harm.

 As part of the disclosure process, an appropriate member of the chiropractic team should document the unanticipated outcome in the patient’s health record, including an objective summary of the pertinent facts surrounding the event.
 These findings might include the patient’s condition immediately before and after the event, subsequent treatment, and the patient’s response to treatment.